 Mail Transfer Agent (MTA)

-An Mail Transfer Agent (MTA), is a software application responsible for the of email messages between computer systems.
+A Mail Transfer Agent (MTA) is a software application responsible for the transfer of email messages between computer systems, using SMTP.
 The MTA is a critical component in the email delivery process, ensuring that messages are routed correctly from the sender to the recipient.

 What is the role of an MTA?